-Individuals who have experienced a miscarriage need empathy and support.
-Saying something like, "I am so very sorry for your loss," or, "You have my sympathy," is appropriate.
-She may want a hug.
+Maria needs empathy and support.
+Saying something like, "Oh, Maria, I am so very sorry," or "You have my sympathy," is appropriate.
+She may want you to give her a nice long hug.
 She may want you to say, "Would you care to share it with me?"
-And then be ready to listen.
-Offer some specific ways to provide care, such as bringing a meal or babysitting.
-Keep communication open through calling, sending a card, or emailing regularly.
-Remind her of comforting Bible verses, songs, or poems.
+And then be ready to listen - really listen.
+Offer some specific ways to provide care such as bringing a meal or babysitting.
+Keeping communication open through calling, sending a card, or emailing regularly is often supportive.
+Reminding her of comforting Bible verses, songs, or poems is helpful.
 Ask how you can pray for her.
-Then pray.
+Then pray -- really pray.
 Not only will God hear and respond, but you may be given further guidance as to what to do.

-Response to others
+Response to others:

-Depending on the circumstances of your pregnancy loss, you and your husband may be the only ones who know about the loss, or it may be very public.
+Depending on the circumstances of your pregnancy loss, you and your husband may be the only ones who know about the loss or it may be very public.
 How do you deal with the reaction of others?
 It is difficult for someone who has never lost a baby to comprehend what you are going through.
 Often, people do not know what to say to you.
 Some people will avoid the topic because they don't want to upset you.
 Other times, in their attempts to make you feel better, they may say things that upset you or make you angry.
 Most people do not purposely try to be insensitive; they simply do not understand the impact the miscarriage had on you.

 The best way to deal with other people when you are grieving is to be honest.
 You might say, "I'm not sure if that's how I view things, but I appreciate your thoughts."
 Some women have found it helpful to write notes to their family and friends telling them exactly what is needed from them.
-For example, sometimes you may need more interaction with others while other times you may want to be alone and not talk to others.
-People may not understand the depth of your hurt and feelings.
+For example, sometimes you may need more interaction with others and at other times you may want to be alone and not talk to others.
+Others may not understand the depth of your hurt and feelings.